Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Multi-User Case under Multipath Channel

 Denote the objective value of problem (P1) based on a feasible solution $\{\mathbf{V},\mathbf{F}\}$ as $\eta(\mathbf{V},\mathbf{F})$.
 In step 4 of Algorithm~\ref{alg1}, for a given $\mathbf{F}^{(i)}$, the optimal solution of (P4) is obtained using the MMSE beamformer, which guarantees that $\eta(\mathbf{V}^{(i)},\mathbf{F}^{(i)}) \leq \eta(\mathbf{V}^{(i+1)},\mathbf{F}^{(i)})$.
 Subsequently, in step 5, given $\mathbf{V}^{(i+1)}$ and $\mathbf{F}^{(i)}$, problem (P8) is solved optimally to yield a high-quality solution for problem (P5), thereby ensuring that $\eta(\mathbf{V}^{(i+1)},\mathbf{F}^{(i)}) \leq \eta(\mathbf{V}^{(i+1)},\mathbf{F}^{(i+1)})$.
 As a result, we have $\eta(\mathbf{V}^{(i)},\mathbf{F}^{(i)}) \leq \eta(\mathbf{V}^{(i+1)},\mathbf{F}^{(i+1)})$, which indicates that the objective function is non-decreasing over iterations.
 Since the objective is upper-bounded by a finite value, the AO algorithm is guaranteed to converge to a stationary point.

-Note that Algorithm~\ref{alg1} solves the relaxed problem where the equality constraint $\|\vec{\mathbf{f}}_n\| = 1$ in the original problem (P1) is relaxed to the inequality constraint $\|\vec{\mathbf{f}}_n\| \leq 1$.
+From a feasibility perspective, Algorithm~\ref{alg1} solves the relaxed problem where the equality constraint $\|\vec{\mathbf{f}}_n\| = 1$ in the original problem (P1) is relaxed to the inequality constraint $\|\vec{\mathbf{f}}_n\| \leq 1$.
 Thus, in the solution obtained by Algorithm~\ref{alg1}, if the pointing vector $\vec{\mathbf{f}}_n$ is unit-modulus, i.e., the equality in \eqref{eq:1C} holds, then the relaxation is tight and the obtained solution is feasible to problem (P1).
 Otherwise, the pointing vector needs to be reconstructed as a unit vector based on the solution obtained by Algorithm~\ref{alg1}, i.e., $\vec{\mathbf{f}}_n^{\star} = \frac{\vec{\mathbf{f}}_n}{\|\vec{\mathbf{f}}_n\|}$.